rbluethl/r.bluethl.net/cl1tfkpnn08sesvnv4evrgc8p.md

 **✅ Option 2 — `script setup`**

-The second option is to leverage the [`script setup`](https://vuejs.org/api/sfc-script-setup.html#script-setup) syntax, which has a couple of benefits (less verbose, exposure of top level bindings, better TypeScript support, … I will explain them in detail as we proceed).
+The second option is to use the [`script setup`](https://vuejs.org/api/sfc-script-setup.html#script-setup) syntax, which has a couple of benefits (less verbose, exposure of top level bindings, better TypeScript support, … I will explain them in detail as we proceed).
 So this is what we‘re going to use.

 ```javascript
 <script setup>